 - Sightseeing/Monument entrance fees in Kathmandu (On Day 2).

 - Farewell dinner in typical Nepali Restaurant with cultural dance show on second last day (On Day 15).

 - All our government taxes, vat, tourist service charges.

 - Lunch and dinner whilst in Kathmandu.

-- Travel insurance which needs to cover emergency Rescue and Evacuation.
+- Travel insurance, which covers emergency Rescue and Evacuation.